Heracles and his Labours

 On the northeastern border of the prefecture of Arcadia was a lake.
 It was called the lake of Stymphalos.
 There, among the thick trees of the bank and the bushes, lived some strange and dangerous birds that the inhabitants called Stymphalid Hens.
 They had bronze pointed wings and beaks.
 And their claws were bronze, long and pointed, and these hens fed on human flesh.

 The Stymphalian hens were chased by wolves through a ravine near Orchomenos in Arcadia and had taken refuge in Lake Stymphalia in mountainous Corinthia, posing a threat to people, flocks and crops.
-Hercules did not know how to make them come out of the thick vegetation of the lake.
+Heracles did not know how to make them come out of the thick vegetation of the lake.
 Then the goddess Athena appeared to him as a machine god, who gave him copper rattles forged in the workshop of Hephaestus, which the hero rattled from a hill by the lake.
-With these sounds the birds rose up in terror and Hercules exterminated them with his arrows.
+With these sounds the birds rose up in terror and Heracles exterminated them with his arrows.

 The Cretan bull

 The seventh labour was to capture the Cretan bull, which either was the father of the Minotaur or the bull that had taken Europa on its back.
-Hercules brought it to Mycenae, but let it go, and it wandered off to Attica where Theseus later had to fight it.
+Heracles brought it to Mycenae, but let it go, and it wandered off to Attica where Theseus later had to fight it.

 This bull was a huge animal that came into the world after a wish from the king of Crete, Minos.
 Specifically, Minos promised Poseidon that he would sacrifice to him anything that came out of the sea.
 Then, a majestic bull emerged from the sea, but Minos, enraptured by the animal’s beauty, sacrificed another animal in its place, thinking it would trick the god.